Persper/js-callgraph/README.md

 ## Unified JSON Format

 ```
-[ # The calls are represented with a list object, which elements contains the bindings of nodes.
+[ # The calls are represented with a list of objects.
+Each call is an object in this list.
   {
-    "source": { # The source object represent the start point of call
+    "source": { # The source object represents the start point of a call (the caller node)
       "label": "global",
       "file": "...\\input-scripts\\simple-scripts\\functioncall-arithmetic.js",
-      "start": { # The start point of source with row-column based pointers.
+      "start": { # The start point of the source with row-column based position.
         "row": 7,
         "column": 4
       },
-      "end": { # The end point of source with row-column based pointers.
+      "end": { # The end point of the source node with row-column based position.
         "row": 7,
         "column": 8
       },
-      "range": { # The source node range with index-based pointers.
+      "range": { # The position of the source node in index-based representation.
         "start": 59,
         "end": 63
       }
     },
-    "target": { # The target object represent the end point of call
+    "target": { # The target object represents the end point of a call (this node is called by the source)
       "label": "f",
       "file": "...\\input-scripts\\simple-scripts\\functioncall-arithmetic.js",
-      "start": { # The start point of target with row-column based pointers.
+      "start": { # The start point of the target node with row-column based position..
         "row": 3,
         "column": 0
       },
-      "end": { # The end point of target with row-column based pointers.
+      "end": { # The end point of the target node with row-column based position.
         "row": 5,
         "column": 1
       },
-      "range": { # The target node range with index-based pointers.
+      "range": { # The position of the target node in index-based representation.
         "start": 14,
         "end": 51
       }